City-of-Helsinki/berth-reservations-ui/README.md

 ### Setup

-After cloning this repository, create a new `.env.local` file from the provided `.env.example` file and configure it as needed:
+After cloning this repository, create a new `.env.local` file from the provided `.env.example` file:

 ```
 $ cp .env.example .env.development.local
 ```

+This default example configuration uses the test environment as backend.

 ## Development